Algeria–Libya relations: Libyan Civil War

 However, when it emerged that Algeria was allegedly sheltering Gaddafi after he had fled following the NTC takeover of Tripoli, the NTC took a much harsher tone.
 On 29 August 2011, it said that Algeria sheltering Gaddafi or his family members would be viewed as an "act of aggression".
 In response, Libyan security forces closed the border with Algeria to prevent any more illicit crossings.
+On 30 August 2011, Algeria's UN envoy defended the idea of granting refugee status to Gaddafi's wife, his 2 sons, and his daughter.
+Mourad Benmehidi told BBC that this was a 'rule of hospitality' in the desert region.
+As for Gaddafi, Algerian President Abdelaziz Bouteflika refused for him to seek asylum in Algeria, with Algerian Foreign Minister Mourad Medelci insisting that Algeria wont become a safe haven for the Libyan dictator.
+Gaddafi's family was thrown out of Algeria.
+And by October 2012 had been living in Oman.